Finding a profitable niche

 Fear of not knowing the niche enough

 Picking a niche where you have some expertise or knowledge about is always a good thing.
-But you good pick a niche you don't know much about.
-Asking a lot of questions, and starting with 1 client can be a good way to test the waters.
+But you could pick a niche you don't know much about.

 Fear of picking the wrong thing

-Here is Jonathan Stark talking about this fear in this excerpt.
+Here is Jonathan Stark talking about this fear of choosing the wrong niche.

 Fear of getting bored

-Here is Jonathan Stark talking about this fear in this excerpt.
+Here is Jonathan Stark talking about the fear of getting bored.

 Fear of existing clients finding out.